WrestleMania X8: Event

 Next, Stone Cold Steve Austin wrestled Scott Hall.
 With Kevin Nash in Hall's corner, Austin was left having to fend off both wrestlers.
 The nWo's teamwork enabled Hall to give Austin an Irish whip into an exposed turnbuckle.
-Austin executed a Stunner on Hall but Nash pulled the referee out of the ring to break the count and attacked Austin.
-Austin delivered a Stunner to both Nash and Hall but another pin attempt on Hall was prevented when Nash elbow dropped the second referee.
+Austin executed a Stunner on Hall, but Nash pulled the referee out of the ring to break the count and attacked Austin.
+Austin then delivered a pair of Stunners to both Nash and Hall, but another pin attempt on Hall was prevented when Nash elbow dropped the second referee.
 Hall's Razor's Edge attempt was reversed by Austin into a back drop outside of the ring.
 Eventually, Nash was forced to leave the stadium by WWF officials.
-Hall then executed a stunner on Austin for a near-fall but Austin retaliated with two stunners for the win.
+Hall then executed a Stunner on Austin for a near-fall, but Austin retaliated with two Stunners for the win.

 After that, a four corners elimination match pitted for the WWF Tag Team Champions, Billy and Chuck, against the APA, The Dudley Boyz, and The Hardy Boyz.
 For the Dudleys' entrance, Saliva performed their theme, "Turn the Tables", live.
-The APA were quickly eliminated when D-Von Dudley pinned Bradshaw following a 3D from both Dudleys.
+The APA were quickly eliminated first when D-Von Dudley pinned Bradshaw following a 3D from both Dudleys.
 The Dudleys then set up a table outside.
 Stacy Keibler, valet for the Dudley Boyz, tried to distract Jeff Hardy, by showing him her thong, but Hardy spanked and kissed her before shoving her off the ring apron.
 The Dudleys tried to go for a Whassup headbutt, but Billy pushed D-Von off the top rope, sending him crashing through the table outside.
 Bubba Ray Dudley was then given a Twist of Fate by Matt Hardy followed by a Swanton Bomb from Jeff.
 Matt then covered Bubba Ray to eliminate The Dudley Boyz.
 Billy and Chuck retained their titles when Billy hit Jeff with one of the tag team title belts, enabling Chuck to pin him.

-Backstage, the battle for the Hardcore Championship continued when Mighty Molly ran straight into the top half of a dutch door shutting.
-Christian then pinned her to win the title.
+Backstage, the battle for the Hardcore Championship continued when Mighty Molly ran straight into the top half of a dutch door, which was shut by Christian.
+Christian then pinned Molly to win the title.